Assistant Chief of Prevention

 Commissioner Rankin has been with the District for 35 years.
 The first fifteen years as a volunteer and the last twenty years on the Board of Commissioners.
 He is retired from Department of Defense, having worked for U.S. Navy as a Federal Civil Service Worker for 37 years.
 Commissioner Rankin retired from U.S.A.F. with 20 ½ years.
 He is married to wife Myrt and has two grown adult children.

 In his life prior to the Fire Service, Commissioner Erb graduated from Wilson High School, Washington State University (B.S.
 Zoology), and the University of Washington (B.S.
 Fisheries Biology); he also received two Associate Degrees from T.C.C. while working for TFD.
 When not attending school, Commissioner Erb served as a Marine Corps Officer for three years (1972-1975), including a tour overseas.
 He has been married to Elizabeth for 25-plus years.
 Commissioner Erb is also an avid shotgun target shooter (trap, skeet, and sporting clays), and have received more than “a few” medals at the NW Police/Fire, CANAM and World Police/Fire Games.

 Commissioner Erb recently retired after 34 years with the Tacoma Fire Department, where he worked as a Firefighter/Paramedic, Field Lieutenant, Fire Inspector/Investigator, Executive Board member of IAFF Local 31, and finished his career on Engine 6 and the Fireboat.
-Currently serving as Board Chairperson, and as a representative to the South Sound 911 Policy Board.
+He currently serves as a representative to the South Sound 911 Policy Board.